phrwtz/Whisk/README.md

 This game works in all modern browsers that support:
 - CSS Grid
 - ES6 Classes
-- CSS Custom Properties
+- Tailwind CSS
 - Flexbox
 - CSS Transitions and Animations

 Tested on Chrome, Firefox, Safari, and Edge.

+## Tailwind CSS

+This project uses Tailwind CSS for styling, which provides:
+- Utility-first CSS framework
+- Responsive design out of the box
+- Consistent spacing and typography
+- Modern design patterns
+- No custom CSS required